threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_deployer.md

 ##### Remark:

-- If you are working on the mainnet of the TF Grid, production TFT is to be used for payment on the Stellar Mainnet (as is visible in your 3Bot Connect wallet).
+- If you are working on the mainnet of the TF Grid, production TFT is to be used for payment on the Stellar Mainnet (as is visible in your ThreeFold Connect wallet).
-- The testnet of the TF Grid is connected to the Stellar Testnet, so Testnet TFTs are to be used (you cannot use your 3Bot Connect wallet).
+- The testnet of the TF Grid is connected to the Stellar Testnet, so Testnet TFTs are to be used (you cannot use your ThreeFold Connect wallet).

 ![](./img/threebot_4_pay.png)